-VB2008 is an object oriented and event driven programming language.
+Visual Basic 2008 is an object oriented and event driven programming language.
 In fact, all windows applications are event driven.
 Event driven means the user will decide what to do with the program, whether he/she wants to click the command button, or he/she wants to enter text in a text box, or he/she might wants to close the application and etc. An event is related to an object, it is an incident that happens to the object due to the action of the user , such as a click or pressing a key on the keyboard.
 A class has events as it creates instant of a class or an object.
-When we start a windows application in VB2008 in previous chapters, we will see a default form with the Form1 appears in the IDE, it is actually the Form1 Class that inherits from the Form class System.Windows.Forms.Form, as shown in the Form1 properties windows.
+When we start a windows application in Visual Basic 2008 in previous lessons, we will see a default form with the Form1 appears in the IDE, it is actually the Form1 Class that inherits from the Form class System.Windows.Forms.Form, as shown in the Form1 properties windows in Figure 5.1.

 5.2 Writing the code